-Every Android devices come with inbuilt UI sounds.
-If you wish, you can them with the custom UI sounds.
+Every Android device comes with inbuilt UI sounds.
+If you wish, you can change them with the custom sounds.

 I recommend you to take a Nandroid backup before making any changes.
 Let’s get started.